airicyu/typescript-project-template/README.md

 # typescript-project-template

-This is a minimum but good enough setup for Typescript project template.
+This is a minimum but good enough setup for Typescript project template (NodeJS).

 It contains:
 - Setup of typescript, ts-node dependencies and tsconfig.json.